capactio/capact/cmd/cli/docs/capact_action_wait.md

 ### Examples

 ```
-# Wait for the Actin "example" to contain the phase "READY_TO_RUN"
+# Wait for the Action "example" to contain the phase "READY_TO_RUN"
 capact act wait --for=phase=READY_TO_RUN example

 ```